-In the Annual Energy Outlook 2021, the U.S. Energy Information Administration (EIA) estimates that in 2020, electricity use for cooling the interior of buildings (space cooling) by the U.S. residential and commercial sectors was about 392 billion kilowatthours (kWh), which was equal to about 10% of total U.S. electricity consumption in 2020.
+In the Annual Energy Outlook 2023 (AEO2023), the U.S. Energy Information Administration (EIA) estimates that in 2022, electricity use for cooling the interior of buildings (space cooling) by the U.S. residential and commercial sectors was about 409 billion kilowatthours (kWh), which was equal to about 10% of total estimated U.S. electricity consumption in 2022.

 EIA does not have estimates for electricity use specifically for space cooling by the industrial sector.
 Also, EIA does not have estimates for electricity demand for cooling on an hourly, daily, or monthly basis.